 1. ancient option

-The Frisians west of the river Lauwers of the fifth century wore thin, elegant leather shoes.
-Very specific, rich design for this area, and maybe inspired by the Romans.
-But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates; read our blog post It all began with piracy.
+The Frisians west of the River Lauwers, in the ancient pagus ‘district’ Oostergo, of the fifth century wore thin, elegant leather shoes.
+Very specific, rich design for this area.
+Maybe inspired by the Romans.
+But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates, read our post It all began with piracy.

 2. classic option